Fitswc/easy_math_project/README.md

 ## Easy_Math_Project

-Hi🙃 Welcome!
-This Project will help you to do some simple float calculations.
+Hi🙃 This Project will help you to do some simple float calculations.
 Maybe it can help you!

 ## Usage
 ### Method 1